tyuezhan/SEER/README.md

 ## To Improve the Semantic Detection
 You may noticed that in this work we proposed a hand-crafted door detector.
 To improve the performance of detection, please feel free to replace the detection module with a NN model.
+### Disable Semantic Detection
+If you'd like to disable the semntic detection as well as the behavior state machine, flip the flag of semantic detection in ```algorithm.xml``` in [planner/exploration_manager/launch](planner/exploration_manager/launch).

 ## What is NOT Included in this Release
 1. Training data from MatterPort3D